danielsaidi/website_danielsaidi/_posts/2020/2020-01-31-present-delegating-view-controllers-in-swiftui.md

 }
 ```

-Pretty easy, right?
 The document camera can now be presented as long as it is provided with a delegate.

-If your SwiftUI view has a coordinator that implements `VNDocumentCameraViewControllerDelegate`, you could just provide it when you create a document camera instance.
+If your SwiftUI view has a coordinator that implements `VNDocumentCameraViewControllerDelegate`, you can just provide the coordinator when you create a `DocumentCamera`.

-However, we can also implement a general companion delegate class, that just use action blocks to provide delegate events back to any custom actions:
+We can also implement a companion `DocumentCamera` delegate that use action blocks to communicate delegate events back to the view:

 ```swift
 extension DocumentCamera {